PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-07 20:30:27
+Last updated: 2024-04-07 20:31:00
-Random Quote: You ever touch me again, I will burn your eyes out! - Starlight
+Random Quote: I don't want to be good.
+I am going to be great. - Pablo Escobar